abhip07/real-time-pothole-detection/README.md

-# object localization and object detection
+# object localization & detection
-The basic object detection model using Pretrained Model and Transfer Learning.
+The basic object localization and object detection model using Pretrained Model and Transfer Learning.